Looking after your mouth is important when you have cancer. You can get useful tips on how to cope with common mouth problems.

 - Try adding garlic, lemon juice, herbs and spices to food.

-- You can marinate foods overnight, but if you haven't got that long, leave it for however long you've got - even 10 minutes will make a difference.
+- You can marinate foods overnight or even 10 minutes will make a difference.

-- Make a marinade with a couple of tablespoons of olive oil, and whichever herbs or spices you fancy - add a splash of wine or some lemon juice if you like.
+- Make a marinade with a couple of tablespoons of olive oil add herbs or spices and a splash of wine or some lemon juice if you like.

-- You can use a dry marinade, which is sometimes called a rub - mix up spices and herbs and slap onto uncooked meat or fish with clean hands
+- You can use a dry marinade which is sometimes called a rub.
+Mix up spices and herbs and rub onto uncooked meat or fish with clean hands.

-- You might find you prefer stronger versions of your favourite foods - smoked ham or bacon or stronger cheese.
+- You might find you prefer stronger versions of your favourite foods for example smoked ham, bacon or stronger cheese.

-- You may prefer to avoid your favourite foods and drinks altogether during chemotherapy so there is no danger of going off them for good - this is particularly useful advice for children
+- You might prefer to avoid your favourite foods and drinks altogether during chemotherapy so there’s no danger of going off them for good.
+This is particularly useful advice for children.

 Many things can cause bad breath.
 It can be worse if you also have a dry mouth.
 But good mouth care can cure most cases of bad breath.